Technology and Relationships

 - Do you remember life before we had mobile phones/tablets or a time when you were unplugged for an extended period?
 What did you most enjoy?

-- How is our personal technology impacting our society?”
+- How is our personal technology impacting our society?

-- In one sentence, share what was most meaningful or valuable to you in the experience of this Living Room Conversation?
+- What was most meaningful / valuable to you in this Living Room Conversation

-- What new understanding or common ground did you find within this topic?
+- What learning, new understanding or common ground was found on the topic?

-- Has this conversation changed your perception of anyone in this group, including yourself?
+- How has this conversation changed your perception of anyone in this group, including yourself?